Examining the New York Jets' roster:

 WIDE RECEIVERS (6)

 The toughest roster decisions will come from this position.
 We pared it to six spots, dropping Jacoby Ford -- and essentially handing that spot to running back.
 Slot receiver Greg Salas, terrific in the scrimmage, is making a strong bid.
-He has outplayed Saunders and Evans (shoulder), but it's hard to imagine them cutting a fourth-round pick or two.
+He has outplayed Saunders and Evans (shoulder), but it's hard to imagine the Jets cutting a fourth-round pick or two.
 Saunders is getting a chance to return punts and kickoffs.

 TIGHT ENDS (3)